mikispag/dns-over-tls-forwarder/README.md

 A simple, fast DNS-over-TLS forwarding server with hybrid LRU/MFA caching written in Go.

-The server forwards to an user-specified list of upstream DNS-over-TLS servers (by defeault, to both CloudFlare `one.one.one.one:853@1.1.1.1` and Google `dns.google:853@8.8.8.8`) in parallel, returning and caching the first result received.
+The server forwards to an user-specified list of upstream DNS-over-TLS servers in parallel, returning and caching the first result received.

+## Upstream servers

+The default list of upstream servers is:
+- **CloudFlare** `one.one.one.one:853@1.1.1.1`
+- **Google** `dns.google:853@8.8.8.8`

+Other popular upstream servers known to support DNS-over-TLS are:
+- **Quad9** `dns.quad9.net:853@9.9.9.9`

+A custom comma-separated list of upstream servers can be specified with the `-s` command line flag.

 ## Usage
 ```console